rodoufu/btc-block-time/README.md

 But even two sources would not be fast enough to collect the data block by block.
 So I dig in the API to find an endpoint that would answer with more blocks per request, so the request for all the blocks by day were added.

+I have not added a build system or many unit tests cause it is basically a script to find the answers for that problem, it is not supposed to be a production ready service, but if you expect that please let me know.

 ## Block mining time of more than 2 hours

 Each Bitcoin block mining is an independent operation, so one taking more than 10 minutes to be mined does not mean the next one will take as well.